ankitvashishta/order-management-ui/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: `npm install`

+Downloads the dependencies.

 ### `npm start`